8n8/sad/README.md

 # Sad

-**This is a work in progress, and doesn't work very well yet.
-It's not ready to use.**

 Sad is a method of writing Golang in a pure functional style and a source code analyser to enforce it.

 ## Hello world